 So when you see 25/50/25 for Alabama, that means if you live in Alabama, you must carry at least $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-How much liability insurance you need depends on your net worth.
-If you have a lot of assets – such as a house, car or sizable bank account – and not much debt, you’ll need to purchase more liability insurance to cover your net worth and prevent assets from being taken in a judgment.
-On the other hand, if the total value of your assets is low and/or you have a considerable amount of debt, you may be fine with cheap liability car insurance coverage that carries a lower limit.
+How much liability insurance you need can also depend on your net worth.
+If you have a lot of assets – such as a house, car or sizable bank account – and not much debt, you may want to purchase more liability insurance to cover your net worth and prevent assets from being taken in a judgment.
+You may even want to consider an umbrella insurance policy to provide extra liability coverage.

 Best providers for liability insurance